 - Program studied

-Although I had previous experience, the Master in Architectural Management and Design gave me to tools to have a better understanding of the profession, mostly in situations in which you have to deal with other teams and profiles.
+Although I had previous experience, the Master in Business for Architecture and Design gave me to tools to have a better understanding of the profession, mostly in situations in which you have to deal with other teams and profiles.

 It definitely contributed to make me think in a different way and to have a more in-depth vision and different ideas.